jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

 ### 107Y Definitions
 In this section and section 107Z,—
   - **introduction date** means 11 November 2003, which was the date on which the Parole (Extended Supervision) and Sentencing Amendment Bill 2003 was introduced into the House of Representatives
-  - **transitional eligible offender** means any one of the following:— (a) any person who, on or after the introduction date, would have been an eligible offender if this Part had been in force on or after that date, but who ceases to be an eligible offender before this Part comes into force:
+  - **transitional eligible offender** means any one of the following:
+    (a) any person who, on or after the introduction date, would have been an eligible offender if this Part had been in force on or after that date, but who ceases to be an eligible offender before this Part comes into force:
     (b) any person who, on the date on which this Part comes into force, is an eligible offender, but who ceases to be an eligible offender within 6 months after this Part comes into force.